© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 And we feel weak precisely because we are in the process of resisting being vulnerable.

 Everyone is naturally vulnerable.
-Some of us just spend our life pretending we are too good for that stuff.
+Some of us just spend our lives pretending we are too good for that stuff.
 We judge the emotional women.
 We judge the women who are more concerned with love and family life versus glamour and physical appearance.
+By the way, here’s an article I wrote on How Most Women Reject their Femininity & How You can Stand Our From the Crowd.

 And men?
 Well, men are vulnerable too…they just don’t express it the same because they are naturally emotionally more narrow than women, or because, well, society doesn’t allow them more status if they reveal their emotions.